-Fig. 7(b) shows the relative maximum scour depth around the pier (d{sp}/d{sp0}) , with d{sp} and d{sp0} denoting the maximum scour depths around a pier in the main tests and control tests, respectively) verus X/D for various combinations of pier and abutment.
+Fig. 7(b) shows the relative maximum scour depth around the pier $(d{\rm sp}/d{\rm sp0})$, with $d{\rm sp}$ and $d{\rm sp0}$ denoting the maximum scour depths around the pier in the main tests and control tests, respectively) versus X/D for various combinations of pier and abutment.
 Unlike the scour around the abutment, the presence of the pier in the proximity of the abutment significantly influenced d{sp} .
-With X/D = 1.5, d{sp} in the main test SWR1 was 2.71 times d{sp0} of the control test TR.
-This difference of the maximum scour depth was significantly greater than the case with longer distances between the pier and abutment (i.e., $X/D \ge 3.0$).
-This indicated that when a pier was placed in the influence region of the abutment.
+With X/D = 1.5, d{sp} in the main test SWR1 was 2.71 times $d{\rm sp0}$ in the control test TR.
+The difference in the maximum scour depth was significantly greater than in the case with longer distances between the pier and abutment (i.e., X/D > 3.0).
+This indicated that when a pier was placed in the influence region of the abutment scour hole, the scour depth around the pier was highly affected, and its value was similar to the scour depth around the abutment.
 The impact was evident at piers R and S with a short relative distance (i.e., X/D = 1.5).
-Rahimi et al. (2021) conducted an experiment with a single circular pier and a vertical abutment in proximity and reported only a 31% increase in the maximum scour depth around the pier for X/D = 1.65, which was much lower than the results of this study and Oben-Nyarko and Ettema (2011).
+Rahimi et al. (2021) conducted an experiment with a single circular pier and a nearby vertical abutment and reported only a 31% increase in the maximum scour depth around the pier for X/D = 1.65, which was much lower than the results of this study and of Oben-Nyarko and Ettema (2011).
 Further analysis on the scour depth around the pier is provided in Appendix A.